Insurance Claim Assistance?

 2) What about wind and hail damage?

-3) What won’t your insurance policy cover when it comes to roof repair or replacement?
+3) What won’t your insurance policy cover when it comes to roof replacement?

 4) What is your deductible when you make a roof insurance claim?

 5) What are the steps to filing a roof insurance claim?